zerok/celery-prometheus-exporter/README.md

 ### Limitations

-Among tons of other features celery-prometheus-exporter doesn't support stats for multiple queues.
+* Among tons of other features celery-prometheus-exporter doesn't support stats for multiple queues.
 As far as I can tell, only the routing key is exposed through the events API which might be enough to figure out the final queue, though.
+* This has only been tested with Redis so far.